layup/layup/README.md

-- 👋 Hi, I’m @layup
-- Currently a fourth year student at UVIC
+Hey my name is Tommy and i'm a fourth year computer science student at UVIC